How scoring works

 Low-EMF infrared saunas: why the number means nothing without a position

-Almost every infrared sauna is marketed as "low EMF."
-It is the category's signature spec, and it is also the easiest to game, because a brand can make the number look tiny just by choosing where it holds the meter.
+You've seen the "low EMF" badges on almost every infrared sauna, and you want to know whether they mean anything.
+Here is the one thing to carry with you: a low-EMF claim only counts when a named third party measured it at the seat, where your body actually sits.
+It is the category's signature spec, and also the easiest to game, because a brand can make the number look tiny just by choosing where it holds the meter.

 What EMF means here

-EMF in this context is the magnetic field a heater produces, measured in milligauss (mG).
-The concern buyers have is that you sit inside the cabinet, close to the heaters, for 30 to 45 minutes at a time.
-Two loose industry thresholds get quoted: under 3 mG is the common "low EMF" line, and under 1 mG is the "ultra-low" marketing claim.
-There is no FDA or UL EMF limit for saunas, so "low EMF" on the box is a marketing phrase until a brand attaches a number and a method.
+Start with what the word means.
+EMF here is the magnetic field a heater gives off, measured in milligauss (mG).
+The reason you care is simple: you sit inside the cabinet, close to the heaters, for 30 to 45 minutes at a time, so any field is right next to your body the whole session.
+Two loose industry thresholds get quoted, and they are worth recognizing.
+Under 3 mG is the common "low EMF" line, and under 1 mG is the "ultra-low" marketing claim.
+But notice what is not here: there is no FDA or UL EMF limit for saunas, so "low EMF" on the box is just a marketing phrase until a brand attaches a number and a method.

 Why the measurement position is the whole game

-A magnetic field falls off steeply with distance from the heater.
-So the same sauna can read very different numbers depending on where the meter sits: pressed against the heater, six inches in front of a panel, at the floor, or at chest height where you actually are.
-A brand that wants a small number simply reports from a favorable spot.
+Here is the trick in one fact: a magnetic field falls off steeply as you move away from the heater.
+So the same sauna can read wildly different numbers depending on where the meter sits, pressed against the heater, six inches in front of a panel, at the floor, or at chest height where you actually are.
+A brand that wants a small number just reports from whichever spot flatters it.
+The number gets smaller; the field around your body does not change at all.

-The honest measurement is at the seated body position, chest height, with the sauna fully assembled and running.
-That is the only figure that tells you what your body receives.
+The honest measurement is the one taken at the seated body position, chest height, with the sauna fully assembled and running.
+That is the only figure that tells you what your body actually receives.
 A number measured "at the center of a heater" or "6 to 8 inches from the panel" can be technically real and still understate what you sit in.
-This is the same trap as a red light panel quoting irradiance at its surface instead of at a 6-inch treatment distance.
+It is the same trap as a red light panel quoting irradiance at its surface instead of at a 6-inch treatment distance.

 The three credibility tiers

-When we read an EMF claim, it falls into one of three tiers.
-First, a named third-party lab report with the testing position stated at the body, the only tier we credit.
-A few brands publish independent results below 1 mG at all positions; that is the gold standard.
-Second, a brand-stated number with no published third-party report, which is a marketing figure, not a verified spec, no matter how low it sounds.
-Third, a bare "low EMF" label with no number at all, which cannot be checked or compared.
+When you read an EMF claim, it lands in one of three tiers, and knowing which one you are looking at tells you how much to trust it.
+Top tier: a named third-party lab report with the testing position stated at the body.
+That is the only tier we credit.
+A few brands publish independent results below 1 mG at all positions, and that is the gold standard.
+Middle tier: a brand-stated number with no published third-party report, which is a marketing figure, not a verified spec, no matter how low it sounds.
+Bottom tier: a bare "low EMF" label with no number at all, which you simply cannot check or compare.

-The teaching case is a popular budget cabin whose standard model reads 6 to 10 mG at the panel, while only its pricier "Elite" variant actually beats 3 mG.
+One case shows you why this matters.
+A popular budget cabin reads 6 to 10 mG at the panel in its standard model, while only its pricier "Elite" variant actually beats 3 mG.
 Same brand, same "low EMF" language, wildly different reality.
 That is why RecoveryScored caps and flags any EMF claim that is not a third-party figure at the seated position, and why so few saunas clear our top bands.

 The second trick: "full spectrum"

-The other stretched claim is "full spectrum."
+While you have the spec sheet open, watch one more claim: "full spectrum."
 Real near-infrared (the 660 to 850 nm band used in red light research) needs a source running near or above 2,000 F, like an incandescent or halogen lamp, or a dedicated LED array.
 The carbon and ceramic panels that do the sweating in most cabins run only a few hundred degrees and emit almost entirely far-infrared.
-So "full spectrum" is honest only when a separate near-infrared emitter is actually present and identified.
+So "full spectrum" is honest only when a separate near-infrared emitter is actually present and named.
 When the only heaters listed are carbon or ceramic, "full spectrum" is a relabel, and we flag it.

 A real, public safety signal

-One more reason to weight safety here: in October 2025 the CPSC recalled roughly 78,000 infrared sauna blankets from one maker after dozens of overheating reports and burn injuries tied to a failure to regulate temperature.
-A plug-in heating product you sit beside or wrap yourself in should carry a UL or ETL electrical-safety listing, and a recall on record is a hard mark against it.
+There is a concrete reason safety carries weight here, not just hypothetical caution.
+In October 2025 the CPSC recalled roughly 78,000 infrared sauna blankets from one maker after dozens of overheating reports and burn injuries tied to a failure to regulate temperature.
+The takeaway for you: a plug-in heating product you sit beside or wrap yourself in should carry a UL or ETL electrical-safety listing, and a recall on record is a hard mark against it.

 What to actually look for

-Ask four questions.
+When you are weighing a sauna, four questions cut through all of it.
 First, is there a milligauss figure from a named third party measured at the seated body position, not at the heater?
-Second, if it says full spectrum, what separate near-infrared emitter delivers it?
+Second, if it says full spectrum, what separate near-infrared emitter actually delivers it?
 Third, does it carry a UL or ETL listing and a clean recall record?
 Fourth, is the price reasonable for its type, blanket, tent, or cabin?
 Those four separate a sauna that can back its claims from one that just prints them.

 Browse the scored saunas, see the verified low-EMF shortlist, or read the methodology.
+Specs aside, how you use a cabin matters too: using a sauna in summer heat covers the dehydration risk of arriving already depleted.
 This is general information, not medical advice.